timigod/client_manager/README.md

 #### 3. Install Client Manager

-Run the following commant in your terminal:
+Run the following command in your terminal:

 ```
 rails generate client_manager:install